buildpacks/rfcs/text/0000-offline-buildpackages.md

 ```

 Asset package creation should:
-  - Transform all assets to an image layer filesystem changeset where the asset is provided at `/cnb/assets/<artifact-sha256>`.
+  - Transform all assets to an image layer filesystem changeset where the asset is provided at `/cnb/assets/<artifact-digest>`.
   - Order all assets layers diffID.
   - Add the `io.buildpacks.asset.layers` and `io.buildpacks.asset.metadata` label metadata to the asset image.
   - set the created time in image config to a constant value.
-  - set the modification time of all non-asset files to a constant value
+  - set the modification time of all non-asset files to a constant value.

 ## Using Asset Packages

 Asset packages can be added to a build by three mechanisms
 1) specify an asset package(s) using the `--asset` flag(s).
-2) buildpackages on a builder may have asset package references in the `io.buildpacks.buildpack.layers` label.
-If these assets are not in the builder the platform may pull to make them available for a build.
+2) buildpackages on a builder may have asset package references in the `io.buildpacks.buildpack.layers` label that are not included in the builder.
+The platform may pull to make them available for a build.
 3) Assets package layers can be added to a builder image during its creation.
 These assets will then be available to all builds that use this builder.

 When asset packages are added to a build/builder we need to verify the following:
-  - If two assets provide the same `/cnb/assets/<asset-sha256>` these two files must have identical contents.
+  - If two assets provide the same `/cnb/assets/<asset-digest>` these two files must have identical contents.
 Decisions about rewriting these layers to optimize space are left to the platform.

 When creating a builder with asset packages:
   - Asset package layers should be the final k layers in the builder.
 These should be ordered by `diff-ID`.
   - If any asset layer is a superset of another, only the superset layer is included in the builder.
-  - builders hvae a `io.buildpacks.buildpack.assets` Label containing entries for every asset layer included in the builder.
+  - builders have a `io.buildpacks.buildpack.assets` Label containing entries for every asset layer included in the builder.

 ### Adding Asset Package references to a buildpackage